raphaelroshan/championship-tracker/README.md

 inefficient update of data (should re-read single value preferably, currently reads all data) unclear logging (logging should be more granular, not just button based)

+Bonus item:
+5. I would use a library like fuzzywuzzy to do similarity searches, eg. when a team is added to the register matches and its not an existing team, I could do a suggest_similar that finds the nearest existing name to the name being added
+6. Authentication - I would use sqlalchemy, or a cloud hosted db to store logins and users, and also allow people to register new accounts.

 Note: my git history features many gitignore updates due to a misconfiguration of my gitignore and vscode settings, has been fixed